KevinMGIS/Pasco_School_Safety/index.md

 ## Project Overview

 This project demonstrates an end-to-end GIS workflow that examines the proximity of schools to emergency services (police and fire stations) in Pasco County.
-Originally, the focus was on generating simple Euclidean buffers and network isochrones for selected schools.
-However, we have pivoted to a more comprehensive approach:
+Originally, the focus shifted to a more comprehensive approach:

 - **Buffer & Spatial Analysis Pivot:**
-  We now generate buffers for every school in Pasco County, storing each school's identifier with its buffer.
+  Buffers are now generated for every school in Pasco County, storing each school's identifier with its buffer.
 These buffers are then used to perform spatial analysis to count the number of police and fire stations that fall within each buffer, providing an indicator of service coverage for each school.
 - **Network Analysis:**
-  Alongside the Euclidean buffers, we compute network isochrones using the road network from OpenStreetMap (via OSMnx) to assess realistic travel times to emergency services.
+  Network isochrones are also computed using the road network from OpenStreetMap (via OSMnx) to assess realistic travel times to emergency services.
 - **Interactive Mapping & Dashboards:**
   The processed data is integrated into a WebGIS application (using Leaflet) that displays schools, police, and fire stations.
 Additionally, dashboards summarize key metrics such as:
   - The number of schools covered by police and fire services within the Euclidean and network isochrone buffers.